nkritsky/DevOps_Borat_t_bot/README.md

-# small-t-bot
+# DevOps_Borat-t-bot

-Small telegram echo bot
+Small telegram bot to show random qupte from the DevOps_Borat